Phone 1800 444 396

 • permanently living together (not separated or apart) when the contribution is made.

-These contributions are amounts you pay into your partner’s account on their behalf (or amounts they pay into your account).
-By paying into your partner’s super account you could receive a tax offset.
+Spouse contributions are amounts you pay into your partner’s account on their behalf (or amounts they pay into your account).
+This may make you eligible to receive a tax offset.

 How does the tax offset work?